jmcvetta/tokenizerd/README.md

 Currently Gokenizer connects to MongoDB on the default port with no security.
 This will be improved in a future version.

+### Go Language

+A working [Go](http://golang.org) installation is required to compile Gokenizer.
+See the Go [Getting Started](http://golang.org/doc/install) page for complete instructions.

+### Gokenizer

+	cd $YOUR_WORKSPACE
+	git clone git://github.com/jmcvetta/gokenizer.git
+	cd gokenizer
+	# "go install" may require superuser permissions, depending on how Go
+	# is installed on your system.
+	go install gokenizer.go
+	# Once installed, Gokenizer can be run with the simple command:
+	gokenizer

+## Usage

 ### Connect

 Connect to Gokenizer with a websocket client.
 You can use [Echo Test](http://websocket.org/echo.html) to experiment.

 ### Tokenize